Fixed vs Variable Costs for SaaS: How to Classify Spend

 Classification Guide: Audit Your Own Stack

-Most founders have a mix of both.
+Most founders working through a fixed vs variable costs audit have a mix of both types.
 The tricky part: some costs look fixed but are actually semi-variable.
 They stay flat until you hit a usage threshold, then jump.

 Semi-variable cost examples: